philc/book-notes/stuff matters - mark miodownik.md

     roads, our bridges, our power stations -- it is 50 percent of everything we make."
 * Delicious - chocolate (chap 4)
   * The triglycerides in cocoa butter can be stacked in different arrangements.
-Type V is the densest and gives th chocolate a snap, firmness, and shiny exterior.
+Type V is the densest and gives the chocolate a snap, firmness, and shiny exterior.
   * "The mechanical property of the snap is important to chocolatiers because it adds surprise and drama to our experience of the chocolate.
 For example, it allows them to create hard outer shells with which to encase soft centers, providing a textural contrast."